|

 ADAM HAWKES came to America with the Winthrop Fleet in 1630, probably on the ship Arbella.
 Originally there were to have been eight ships sailing together from England.
 The Arbella was the first to cast off at 10:00 AM on March 29.
 It sailed to Yarmouth and waited for the other seven.
 Only three showed up, so the fleet, consisting of four ships, left the next morning for America.
 These ships were built to carry cargo, not passengers, so there were few comforts.
 They first sighted land, Cape Sable, on June 6.
 They arrived at Salem on June 12, but continued to explore the area before permanently anchoring on June 29.

-It is not known exactly when ADAM and ANNE left Charlestown for the more ample agricultural acres of Saugus.
+It is not known exactly when ADAM and ANN left Charlestown for the more ample agricultural acres of Saugus.
 In 1638, at the time of the first division of land in Lynn, Essex, MA, he received a grant of one hundred acres, and settled in that part of Lynn, now known as North Saugus, on the homestead which has since been in the family.
 He was a farmer there.

 ADAM chose a rocky knoll for the site of his first home there, later to be known as Close Hill at Hawkes Corner as it had a small field enclosed by a stone wall called a close.
 A small part of the original home site remains in the ownership of the Adam Hawkes Family Association and a part of the old stone wall still exists.
 This site although only eight miles from the former home in Charlestown was far up the winding Saugus River with nothing beyond except the wigwams of local indians.